MarcArmbruster/WpfCommandAggregator.Core/Home.md

 <Button
 ```

-The WPF Command Aggregator is working well in many projects.
-I was able to reduce the lines of code for command definitions for more than 2000 (within my current project) without loosing any functionality!
-Each command definition/registration is reduced to exact one line of code.
+By this approach I was able to reduce the lines of code for command definitions
+many thousand lines in larger projects - without loosing any functionality!
+Each command definition/registration is reduced to exact one C# statement.

+# Further ICommand features

 ## Hierarchy command